A Comprehensive Biographical Analysis

 In November, 1738, John served on the Petit Jury for the Parish of St. Philips, in Charleston, S.C., where Jury Men included Frances’ Uncle, Henri Peronneau, her cousin, Henry Peronneau, Jr., and her future husband, Joseph Moody.

 On April 29, 1738, their son, William was born, and Christened on May 26.
+Someone at FamilySearch is trying to sabotage this family.

 Then, John was able to acquire some land in Cape Fear, where they settled their children.
 When John and Frances arrived in Newton, NC, Priscilla was 12 years old, and William was newborn.
 William was subsequently raised in Onslow, NC.
+John had known Newton when it was called Newtown, and that was probably how he got the nickname, "Toune".
+See History of Hanover County.

 They likely stayed in Darlington, South Carolina, where Catherine's relatives lived, or at one of Maurice Moore's properties, in the Cheraws.
+Boochawee Plantation, Orton Plantation

 Roger Moore was present at Gov. Johnston's Executive Council meetings. http://www.elliewoodkeith.com/getperson.php?personID=I1187&tree=EW1